 How to make a perfect lemon drop martini cocktail with a homemade lemon sugar rim.
 This is one of our absolute favorite cocktails to make at home.
-Jump to the Lemon Drop Martini Recipe

-Watch The Recipe
+Watch the Recipe

 How to Make the Best Lemon Drop Martini

 The key to the best lemon drop martini is balancing sour and sweet.
 Here are four things to keep in mind when making lemon drop martinis at home:

 - Use Freshly Squeezed Lemon Juice.
 The juice from a bottle just won’t cut it here.
 For one cocktail, you will need 1 ounce of lemon juice or the juice from half a large lemon.